kPsarakis/Image-Forgery-Detection-CNN/README.md

 ## :office: Project Structure [![Codacy Badge](https://api.codacy.com/project/badge/Grade/6913244456df4b9eadf8cae2a34b2e48)](https://www.codacy.com/app/kPsarakis/Image-Forgery-Detection-CNN?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=kPsarakis/Image-Forgery-Detection-CNN&amp;utm_campaign=Badge_Grade)
 The structure of the project is:

+The structure of the project is:

-* [`data`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/data) Here lie all the data files related to the project.
+* [`data`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/data) Here lies all the data files related to the project.
 The CASIA2 and NC16 folders are empty because GitHub does not allow files of such size.
   * [`output`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/data/output) In this folder we have all the outputs of the pipeline.
     * [`accuracy`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/data/output/accuracy) CSVs containing the accuracy per epoch in all our runs.
     * [`features`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/data/output/features) CSVs containing the final feature representations of every image after the feature fusion part.
     * [`loss_function`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/data/output/loss_function) CSVs containing the loss per epoch in all our runs.
     * [`pre_trained_cnn`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/data/output/pre_trained_cnn) Pickle files that contain the trained CNNs of all our runs.
-* [`reports`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/reports) Final report of the project that contain more details.
+* [`reports`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/reports) Final report of the project that contains more details on the implementation.
 * [`src`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/src) Source folder of the project.
 Here we give examples on how to run every part of the pipeline.
   * [`classification`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/src/classification) Folder containing the SVM code.
   * [`cnn`](https://github.com/kPsarakis/Image-Forgery-Detection-CNN/tree/master/src/cnn) Folder containing the CNN code.